fresearchgroup/Collaboration-System/README.md

 	```

-3. Copy the generated token and add/replace the line with following:
+3. Copy the generated token and add/replace the line with following in .env.docker:

 	```
 		EVENT_API_TOKEN=<your-token>